joanms/recipe-database/README.md

 Each recipe page has buttons that allow users to edit or delete recipes.

 - **See how popular recipes are with other users.**

+### Design
+The colour scheme of warm orange-reds and yellows with green accents is intended to be warm and appetising.
+The background image was selected to harmonise with this colour scheme.
+The heading font is calligraphy style to give the site a classic, graceful look and the body text font is a simple sans-serif to maximise legibility and elegance.

 ## Features